This is the privacy notice for Whaikaha - Ministry of Disabled People.

 - write to us: Whaikaha - Ministry of Disabled PeopleReply paid: 262204 (Freepost)PO Box 1556 Wellington 6140

 - or email our Privacy Officer at: email@example.com

 Whaikaha - Ministry of Disabled People does not have services centres to make a complaint in person.
-It is also without an online complaint form to make a complaint over the internet (other than through email as referred to above).
+Whaikaha also doesn't have an online complaint form to make a complaint over the internet (other than through email as referred to above).